kkots/ggxrd_hitbox_overlay_2211/README.md

 - Baiken Metsudo Kushodo: The white box shows the area where opponent's origin point must be at the moment the move is performed, in order for Baiken to shoot out ropes and travel to the opposite wall.

+- Answer Scroll: The white box around the scroll shows the area where Answer's origin point must be in order to cling to the scroll.
+After entering the area, you are able to cling only on the frame after the next one.
+So Enter range -> Wait -> Cling.

+- Answer Card: The infinite vertical white box around the card shows the area where the opponent's origin point must be in order for the Clone to track to their position.

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.